EsriDE/w3w-arcgis-exb-widget/README.md

 * check which features are in the clicked 3x3 meter square
 * connect with Directions Widget
 * add switch in backend to show language dropdown on widget frontend
+* parse url parameters to directly zoom to a w3w address

 ## Participation
 If you want to participate, please create a fork and send a pull request after developing a new feature.
 Feel free to open an issue to start a discussion or contact us directly!
 We are looking forward to your ideas and maybe even productive uses of the widget!